 By Santiago Martinez and Beth Yarzab

 On January 26, 2022, canfitpro Staff and PRO TRAINERS were fortunate to learn from three Indigenous Leaders at a webinar about fitness experiences in their communities.
-The education was part of canfitpro’s commitment to Diversity and Inclusion, with the objective of building awareness of what fitness means for Indigenous People as it relates to health, culture, and connection.
+The education was part of canfitpro’s commitment to Diversity, Equity and Inclusion, with the objective of building awareness of what fitness means for Indigenous People as it relates to health, culture, and connection.

 Featuring a panel of canfitpro members from multiple First Nations we heard compelling stories and absorbed important education regarding Indigenous Ways of Knowing.
 This session was important to building awareness about the unique needs Indigenous communities have when accessing fitness opportunities.